 According to data from the American Community Survey, 19% of housing units in Grand Isle were seasonally occupied in 2022.
-The town's grand list also maintains a list of seasonal parcels based on the lister's determination of the "highest and best use" of the property.
-For example, if the parcel were more likely to be occupied on a seasonal basis based on site or dwelling construction characteristics, such as not being insulated, it would be defined as a seasonal property.
+The Town's grand list also maintains a list of seasonal parcels based on the lister's determination of the "highest and best use" of the property.
+For example, if the parcel were more likely to be occupied on a seasonal basis because the dwelling is not insulated, it would be more accurately defined as a seasonal property.
 There is a sizable discrepancy between the ACS count of seasonal units and the grand list's count of seasonal properties.
-The grand list's count of seasonal properties is only 7% compared to the ACS count of 19%.
-This indicates that many homes suitable for year-round occupancy are currently being used as second homes, creating a potential constraint on the housing supply.
+The grand list's count of seasonal properties is only seven percent compared to the ACS count of 19%.
+This indicates that many homes suitable for year-round occupancy are currently being used as second homes, creating a possible constraint on the housing supply.
 From 2019 to 2023, a net total of 10 properties in Grand Isle were bought as secondary homes from sellers who had used them as primary homes, indicating a growing seasonal population.
-It is unclear how many of these seasonal properties are short-term rentals, although Air DNA, a company that tracks short-term rentals, recorded 31 active whole house short term rentals in the summer of 2022, about 21⁄2 percent of the stock.
+It is unclear how many of these seasonal properties are short-term rentals, although Air DNA, a company that tracks short-term rentals, recorded 31 active whole house short term rentals in the summer of 2022, about two and a half percent of the stock.